nogibjj/Javidan_IDS706_Week12_Docker/README.md

 # Flask Countdown App

-This is a simple Flask application that provides a countdown functionality.
+This is a simple Flask application that provides a countdown functionality and deployed in Docker container.

 ## Features